PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused quantized-layout, terminal, and architecture gate is `277 passed in 17.28s`.

+The absolute-final dynamic rank-one Unsqueeze/Reshape-shape call now retains its exact raw result, completing result capture across its very-late, recursive- fallback, and absolute-final occurrences without adding a guard or reconciliation.

+This checkpoint extends the expanded related gate to `1257 passed in 30.51s`;
+the focused dynamic-Reshape, terminal-orchestration, architecture, and occurrence gate is `311 passed in 18.45s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should continue the remaining primary final-pass reconciliation inventory immediately before the completed final PReLU boundary, beginning with the absolute-final dynamic rank-one rewrite immediately before `final_convinteger_layout_stats`.
+The next characterized unit should audit result propagation through `_run_absolute_final_normalization_attention_pass_pair()` and its orchestration boundary immediately before the completed absolute-final dynamic rank-one rewrite.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.